-Welcome to the City of Centennial A resource guide for starting and operating a new business in centennial
+Welcome to the City of Centennial A resource guide for starting and operating a business in centennial

-Welcome to the City of Centennial's business resource guide for starting and operating a new business.
+Welcome to the City of Centennial's business resource guide for starting and operating a business.
 This guide includes helpful information and resources in a easy to navigate format.
 Below are some quick links to get started or you can scroll through the full guide for additional information.

-Centennial's Vision
+Vision

 The City of Centennial is a connected community, where neighborhoods matter, education is embraced, businesses are valued, and innovation absolute.

-Driven to provide exceptional service to the Centennial community.
+Mission Driven to provide exceptional service to the Centennial community.

 Economic Development